-The General Services financial strategy delivery of enhanced includes an Transformational Change Programme that will alter the way we deliver services.
+The General Services financial strategy includes delivery of an enhanced Transformational Change Programme that will alter the way we deliver services.
 We will also maximise income generation available to the council whilst constraining cost growth, through effective demand management, good financial control and effective negotiations with suppliers.
 The strategy encourages the council to become more entrepreneurial, through exploring new ways of service provision, and maximising the use of the council's asset base.